skgsergio/tinyuptime/README.md

 ## Tinybird

 ### Overview
 TinyUptime is a simple uptime monitoring solution built with Tinybird.
-It allows you to configure website checks and store their results.
-The application monitors websites and provides information about their availability status.
+It allows you to configure website checks and monitor their availability status.
+The system collects and stores check results, providing insights into website performance and uptime.

 ### Data Sources